-On 30 May 2018 the Government proposed to restructure the existing structure of the Federal Court of Australia.
+On 30 May 2018, the Government proposed to restructure the existing structure of the Federal Circuit Court of Australia.
 This will have the effect of merging the Federal Circuit and Family Court of Australia (FCFCA) as of 1 January 2019.

-Although the exact legislative nature and effect of the proposed re-structuring is unknown, the preliminary Government announcements have indicated the new FCFCA will have three distinct benefits to the parties: –
+Although the exact legislative nature and effect of the proposed restructuring is unknown, the preliminary Government announcements have indicated the new FCFCA will have three distinct benefits to the parties: –

 In regard to the first benefit, the implementation of uniform rules and forms drastically improves the current regime.
 In creating a single point entry to court proceedings, the parties will have their matter in one jurisdiction, allowing for persons to navigate the system more easily, and, ensure documents/forms are filed in accordance with one set of rules.

 Additionally, the creation of a new family appeal division will allow parties to easily dispute a sentence.
 Under the current regime, there has been a significant backlog of matters in the court, meaning parties are required to wait for extended periods of time before their matters are heard before the court.

 The final benefit to the parties simply comes from the intended structure of the new FCFCA.
-As court litigation between parties often falls within a significantly confusing and difficult time in the person’s life, this confusion is not assisted by party matters spanning different courts in multiple jurisdiction.
-To alleviate this confusion, the proposed structure provides a distinct structure encompassing all matters regardless of jurisdiction.
+As court litigation between parties often falls within a significantly confusing and difficult time in the person’s life, this confusion is not assisted by party matters spanning different courts in multiple jurisdictions.